mbarleon/EPITECH_to_GOOGLE_calendar/README.md

  - `calendarID_timeline` is the calendar in which you want to put projects timeline
  - `calendarID_teaching_team` is the calendar in which you want to put events which you supervise (HUB activities for example)
  - `calendarID_other_calendars` is the calendar in which you want to put events registered in your private epitech calendars
+ - `google_user_data_path` is the path of your chrome user data folder
+ - `google_profile` is the folder where your user profile is stored

+The `calendarID_timeline`and `calendarID_teaching_team` are currently disabled because the intra does not let you do a lot of requests and they are less useful to me.

 If you don't want some events you can delete line in `config.json` or set value to `null`.
 If you want to put all events in only one calendarID you can by using the same calendarID.